- Community Networks

 Atatürk’s strongly held ideals and their newfound place in Turkish society were dubbed ‘Kemalism’.
 Many Turks continue to revere Atatürk for the steps he took to modernise their country and make it more culturally compatible with Europe.
 It continues to be a crime to insult his name or memory.
 The military has traditionally been recognised as the ‘protector’ of Kemalism, using force to overthrow leaders who have been perceived as threats to secularism and nationalism.

 Turkey’s social and political landscape has shifted a lot in recent years.
 This has been most noticeable in the rise of the populist leader Recep Tayyip Erdoğan.
 A religious conservative, Erdoğan has appealed to a large demographic of people who have felt disenfranchised by the politics of their country.
 He was democratically elected, originally taking power in 2002 as prime minister and president subsequently in 2014.
 However, his governing style has become increasingly authoritarian, limiting social freedoms, controlling the media and jailing those who stand in opposition to him.
-In 2017, he won a referendum that grants his presidency further unprecedented power.
+In 2017, he won a referendum that granted his presidency further unprecedented power.

 Many of his critics accuse him of eroding secularism and , and showing disregard for human rights.
 Military forces, police forces and other public servant factions are split in support (although many of those in outright opposition have been jailed).
 In 2016, a faction within the Turkish Armed Forces attempted a coup d’etat against Erdoğan’s government.
 This failed, killing over 300 people and leading to a crackdown on civilian opposition.
 There have been mass civilian arrests (more than 50,000 detained pending trial) and over 100,000 soldiers, police officers, teachers and judges dismissed from their duty.2 Turkey currently imprisons more journalists than any other country in the world.3